 Alacahöyük is the site of an important Neolithic and Hittite settlement located in central Turkey in the Çorum province, northeast of the ancient Hittite capital city of Hattusa.
-The mound (Turkish höyük) dates back to the Chalcolithic period (4500 BC) and was the centre of the flourishing Hattianculture during the Bronze Age.
+The mound (Turkish höyük) at Alacahöyük was inhabited since the Chalcolithic Period (4500 BC) and became the centre of the flourishing Hattianculture during the Bronze Age.
 It was later occupied by the Hittites who used the city as their first capital before moving over to Hattusa.

 The lower parts of the towers were decorated with orthostat reliefs depicting a religious ceremony including a king and a queen praying to a bull before an altar, a lion hunt, animals being sacrificed as well as jugglers and acrobats.
 These depictions represented an entire ritual set of cult, libation, hunting and entertainment that included a religious ceremony in honour of the Storm God.
 The original reliefs are on display in the Museum of Anatolian Civilizations in Ankara.